Explore health content from A to Z.

 Check the boxes below to show when you had symptoms.

-This is a measure of how well your lungs are working.
-Below, write down your peak-flow numbers for the green (doing well), yellow (getting worse), and red (medical alert) zones.
 Then, using the chart, write each peak-flow reading on the matching zone line.
-Your doctor can help you understand your numbers and tell you what to do about yellow and red readings.
+Your health care provider can help you understand your numbers and tell you what to do about yellow and red readings.

 Green: Your peak flow is more than _________